OfficeDev/microsoft-teams-sample-meetings-token/Wiki/azure-bot-channels-registration.md

 The bot channels registration registers your web service as a bot with the Bot Framework, provided you have a Microsoft App Id and App password (client secret).

-> [!IMPORTANT]
+> **IMPORTANT:**
 > You only need to register your bot if it is not hosted in Azure.
-If you [created a bot](/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0&viewFallbackFrom=azure-bot-service-3.0&preserve-view=true) through the Azure portal then it is already registered with the service.
-If you created your bot through the [Bot Framework](https://dev.botframework.com/bots/new) or [AppStudio](~/concepts/build-and-test/app-studio-overview.md) your bot isn't registered in Azure.
+If you [created a bot](https://docs.microsoft.com/en-us/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0&viewFallbackFrom=azure-bot-service-3.0&preserve-view=true) through the Azure portal then it is already registered with the service.
+If you created your bot through the [Bot Framework](https://dev.botframework.com/bots/new) or [AppStudio](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/app-studio-overview) your bot isn't registered in Azure.

-1. In the [Azure portal](https://ms.portal.azure.com/#home), under Azure services, select **Create a resource**.
+1. In the [Azure portal](https://portal.azure.com/), under Azure services, select **Create a resource**.
 1. In the search box enter "bot".
 And in the drop-down list, select **Bot Channels Registration**.
 1. Select the **Create** button.
 1. In the **Bot Channel Registration** blade, provide the requested information about your bot.
+1. In the **Messaging endpoint** box, use same ngrok endpoint created earlier and append `/api/messages` to that endpoint.
+Example: `https://f631****.ngrok.io/api/messages`.
-1. Leave the **Messaging endpoint** box empty for now, you will enter the required URL after deploying the bot.
-The following picture shows an example of the registration settings:
+    - The following picture shows an example of the registration settings:

     ![bot app channels registration](Images/auth-bot-channels-registration.png)